ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/02-main-steps-rnaseq-ernest.md

 teaching: 30
 exercises: 0
 questions:
-- "Why would you do an RNA-Seq experiment?
+- "Why would you do an RNA-Seq experiment?""
 - "What are the need-to-know facts regarding RNA-Seq?"
 objectives:
 - "Recognize a fastq format"